 Every woman and adolescent girl has the right to keep themselves and their baby healthy and thriving.
-But access to sexual and reproductive health services and education are preventing many women and adolescent girls, and their children, from being fully able to exercise their rights in many parts of the world.
+But lack of access to sexual and reproductive health services and education are preventing many women and adolescent girls, and their children, from being fully able to exercise their rights in many parts of the world.
 With your endorsement and support from the Government of Canada, we are working to help change the birth story!

 Here are three simple reasons why we need to help change the birth story: